L E A R N . S U P P O R T . T E A CH .

 T E A C H E R S A N D F A C I L I T A T O R S

-J. Sera Crandell has been teaching the practice of yoga for over a decade as a means for healing, and feeling where the body holds the experience of stress and trauma.
-Her skills include training as a Somatic Experiencing™ Practitioner, ERYT-500 in Prana Vinyasa Yoga Certification, 500-hr Pranava Meditation teacher, Power Pilates Apparatus instructor, as well as extensive studies in yoga as an adjunct modality in healing.
-Her eclectic skills as a yoga and Pilates instructor, bodyworker, meditation guide and somatic therapist create a broad vision that informs Sera's unique style, called Somatic Pathways Yoga, www.somaticpathways.com.
+J. Sera Crandell , SEP, ERYT-500, YACEP has been teaching the practice of yoga for over a decade as a means for healing, and feeling where the body holds the experience of stress and trauma.
+Her skills include training as a Somatic Experiencing™ Practitioner, ERYT-500 in Prana Vinyasa Yoga Certification, 500-hr Embodied Meditation teacher, Power Pilates Apparatus instructor, as well as extensive studies in yoga, craniosacral therapy and energy work as adjunct modalities in healing.